-With loads of whole grains and fiber and the option to make them in any fruit flavor or chocolate chip, these are the very best kid-friendly Raisin Bran Muffins!
+With loads of whole grains and fiber and the option to make them with chocolate chips, these are the very best kid-friendly Raisin Bran Muffins!

 For the longest time, I didn’t think I liked Bran Muffins—or raisin bran muffins—so I had no interest in making them.
 And then I realized I simply hadn’t gotten the recipe right.
 Now that I figured out this recipe, all I can say is I am officially a Bran Muffin super fan!

-(You may also like my high fiber recipes for kids, Morning Glory Muffins and my Chocolate Chia Seed Pudding as other high fiber recipes.)
+(You may also like my high-fiber recipes for kids, including my Morning Glory Muffins, Blueberry Bran Muffins, and my Chocolate Chia Seed Pudding.
+Find more tips on toddler constipation if that helps, too.)

 Table of Contents